 It will promote a light spirit and infuse you with feelings of peace and serenity.

-My Final Thoughts on the November Birthstone
+My Final Thoughts On The November Birthstone

 As one of the more inexpensive gemstones, Citrine makes a decent choice when you want an eye-catching pendant or ring with a bigger gemstone.

-This gemstone is also known as a healing quartz since legend has it that Citrine encourages vitality and energy in any person who wears it.
+This gemstone is also known as healing quartz since legend has it that Citrine encourages vitality and energy in any person who wears it.

 Also, as per the Chinese Fengshui philosophy, Citrine creates abundance and wealth.
 It makes for a fantastic birthday gift for anybody who has a November birthday.

-Topaz birthstone symbolizes love and fondness, and it is said to give strength and wisdom on the individual who wears it.
+Topaz birthstone symbolizes love and fondness, and it is said to give strength and wisdom to the individual who wears it.
 A present of Blue Topaz is said to be a promise of fidelity and love.

 If you are born under the sign of Sagittarius or Scorpio, you are lucky enough to have Topaz and Citrine as your birthstones.
 They are both amazing stones, and you will appreciate having them in your life.